Keoffor/geoip-nginx/README.md

     * Use non-cryptic variable names
     * Use comments liberally, but wisely, to explain what each section of your scripts do

-1. Be sure to use `echo`s (or similar directives) to show your end-user what is happening while the script is running
+1. Be sure to use `echo` (or similar directives) to show your end-user what is happening while the script is running

 1. Modularize (via importable, custom config files) the custom NGINX features and directives you add.
 For example, you script can create a separate "zone file" for rate limiting.
 Then import this file into the `location` portion of the server block file